europeana/portal/intro.md

 Services
 ---
 The corelib provides a number of services you need to access resources like the Solr, Mongo, or similar things.
-If you want to add new service, please add it to the corelib, not to API or portal.
+If you want to add new service which possibly will be used in both portal and API, please add it to the corelib.
+There are some services, which used only by the portal, they exist in eu.europeana.portal2.services package in subpackages.
+The service should define in an interface, in order to be possible to create concrete implementation, and mock implementation which will be used in unit or user interface tests.
+The service should be registered as bean in a Spring config file, and can be used in controllers and in other beans with the ``@Resource`` annotation.

+portal2-services.xml:

+    <bean name="portal2_clickStreamLogService"
+          class="eu.europeana.portal2.services.impl.ClickStreamJsonLogServiceImpl"/>

+SearchController:

+    @Resource
+    private ClickStreamLogService clickStreamLogger;